 \section{Introduction}

-} \IEEEPARstart{D}{eep} neural networks have become indispensable in numerous artificial intelligence applications, whose architectures encompass diverse formulations, such as multilayer perceptron (MLP), convolutional neural network (CNN), recurrent neural network (RNN), long short-term memory (LSTM), Transformers, \etc. In recent times, transformer-based models have emerged as the prevailing choice across various domains, including both natural language processing (NLP) and computer vision (CV) domains.
-Considering their strong scaling ability, most of the large models with over billions of parameters are based on the transformer architecture, which are considered as foundational elements for general artificial intelligence (AGI)~\cite{touvron2023llama,gpt4,Radford2019LanguageMA,brown2020language,zeng2021pangu,ren2023pangu}.
+} \IEEEPARstart{D}{eep} neural networks have become indispensable in numerous artificial intelligence applications, with architectures encompassing diverse formulations, such as multilayer perceptron (MLP), convolutional neural network (CNN), recurrent neural network (RNN), long short-term memory (LSTM), Transformers, \etc. In recent times, Transformer-based models have emerged as the prevailing choice across various domains, including both natural language processing (NLP) and computer vision (CV) domains.
+Considering their strong scalability, most of the large models with over billions of parameters are based on the Transformer architecture, which are considered as foundational elements for artificial general intelligence (AGI)~\cite{touvron2023llama,gpt4,Radford2019LanguageMA,brown2020language,zeng2021pangu,ren2023pangu}.

 While large models have demonstrated significant capabilities, their exceptionally vast sizes pose challenges for practical development.
-For instance, the GPT-3 model has 175 billion parameters and demands approximately about 350GB memory model storage (float16).
+For instance, the GPT-3 model has 175 billion parameters and demands about 350GB memory model storage (float16).
 The sheer volume of parameters and the associated computational expenses necessitate devices with exceedingly high memory and computational capabilities.
 Directly deploying such models will incur substantial resource costs and contributes significantly to carbon dioxide emissions.
-Moreover, on edge devices like mobile phones, the development of these models becomes impractical due to their limited storage and computing resource.
+Moreover, on edge devices like mobile phones, the development of these models becomes impractical due to the limited storage and computing resources of such devices.